 - 50,000 and up was allocated to the Canadian Army in Canada.

-- It is not know what the Royal Canadian Navy used.
+- It is not known what the Royal Canadian Navy used.

-As the stencil sets did not include a dash (-), a period was usually used.
-This on Willys jeep that I used to own, serial number MB155796 the DND number was 61.261
+As the stencil cutters and sets often did not include a dash (-), a period was often used in its place.
+A clever sign painter could use the centre bar of an “E” to create the dash.
+Thus on one Willys jeep that I used to own, serial number MB155796, the DND number was 61.261

 Royal Canadian Air Force (RCAF)